Midwest Student Exchange Program (MSEP)

-You must be a legal resident of Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, or Wisconsin.
+You must be a legal resident of Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, or Wisconsin.
 You must be enrolling as a non-resident student at a participating MSEP campus to receive the discount.

 How much can I save?